shivendrasaurav/StackTemplates/README.md

 ---

-This `README.md` provides a comprehensive guide for users to understand the purpose of the project, how to get started, and how to modify the routes.
-It also includes links to relevant resources for Vite, React, and Invrz Patterns.
+This README provides a comprehensive guide for users to understand the purpose of the project, how to get started, and how to work with the FastAPI + PostgreSQL microservice template.
+It includes information about the project structure, configuration, database operations, API endpoints, and instructions for adding new microservices.